ishaanbakhle/CleanNYT/README.md

 ## About

 Created as part of a project that required identification of unique unilateral presidential actions mentioned in New York Times articles between 2001 and 2017.

+To execute and write to a csv, input `df.to_csv('filename')`.

 ## Repository
 `cleannyt.py` - A general script for processing NexisUni New York Times articles.